16 Kids’ Books About Protests and Activism

 Backmatter is plentiful, including a timeline, map, and further information about the people and protests in the main text.

-While any such overview of American protests is understandably selective, it feels somewhat odd that the “First Pride Parades” are highlighted, but there is no mention (even in the backmatter) of the Stonewall Riots, the iconic LGBTQ protest whose anniversary became the first Pride parade.
-I know, however, that tradeoffs of content and emphasis have to be made in any volume of picture-book length.
-There’s more to every protest movement here, even though Katz manages to pack in a surprising amount.
+While any such overview of American protests is understandably selective, it may seem somewhat odd that the “First Pride Parades” are highlighted, but there is no mention (even in the backmatter) of the Stonewall Riots, the iconic LGBTQ protest whose anniversary became the first Pride parade.
+Tradeoffs of content and emphasis have to be made in any volume of picture-book length, however, and editor Kate DePalma explained on Bluesky that “We chose to feature the first Pride parades rather than Stonewall because we wanted a big exuberant scene of queer joy, and we love how it shows that simply showing up and being seen can be a revolutionary act.”
+That makes sense.
+There’s more to every protest movement here, for that matter, even though Katz manages to pack in a surprising amount.
 If readers and their adults use the book as a jumping off point to learn more, about Stonewall or anything else, it will have done its job.
 In its wide scope, lively illustrations, and enthusiastic message, it’s a highly recommended volume.

 Here’s a bigger look at queer-inclusive titles about protests and activism.
 (Click images for reviews.)
 Note that these are all more general volumes; you may wish to filter my Database of LGBTQ Family Books by the Social justice and Biography tags or the LGBTQ history tag to find more focused books about specific people and moments.